 Preventing Basement Water Damage

-Some preventative measures are the best way to keep your basement water-free.
+Preventative measures are the best way to keep your basement water-free.
 They will help keep the most common basement flooding problems from occurring.

 Many basements have cracks in the walls that allow water and moisture to enter.
 Waterproof coating on the basement walls will keep water from passing through because of hydrostatic pressure.
 (Pressure caused by water in the soil.)
 The cracks should be filled and the waterproof coating should be applied as directed, with even a second coat recommended.